-This is short for ADVenture.
+ADV is short for ADVenture.
 It refers to a kind of motorcycle as well as a style of riding.
-People often say “A-D-V”, spelling the letters out, even though that is no faster than the three syllables in “Adventure”.
+People often vocalise it as “A-D-V”, spelling the letters out, even though that is no faster than the three syllables in “Adventure”.

 Classic adventure bikes include the BMW GS line, or more recently the Honda Africa Twin and Yamaha Ténéré 700.